rovaughn/platform-docs/platform/manual/project/directory-structure/conf/index.rst

 Project structure: conf/
 ========================

 Configuration required to get a cluster ready for a project is stored as various files in this directory.
-When a configurations is applied on a cluster using either ``git push`` or ``conf apply`` command, these files are read to build a complete configuration object, also called ``hasura-conf``.
+When a configurations is applied on a cluster using either the ``git push`` or the ``conf apply`` command, these files are read to build a complete configuration object, also called ``hasura-conf``.

 .. note::